kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 payload of the QUIC streams are to be delivered.

-To switch between QUIC streams with different priorities in a timely manner, implementations of QUIC Services for Streams should refrain from building deep buffers that contain QUIC frames to be sent in particular order.
+To switch between QUIC streams with different priorities in a timely manner, implementations of QUIC on Streams should refrain from building deep buffers that contain QUIC frames to be sent in particular order.
 Rather, endpoints are encouraged to wait for the underlying transport to become writable, and each time it becomes writable, write new frames based on the most recent prioritization signals.